145th Street station (IRT Broadway–Seventh Avenue Line): Service changes and station renovations

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street, including those at 145th Street, were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
-A contract for the platform extensions at 145th Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946.
+A contract for the platform extensions at 145th Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946, with an estimated cost of $3.891 million.
 The platform extensions at these stations were opened in stages.
 On April 6, 1948, the platform extension at 145th Street opened.
 Simultaneously, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.
 In 1959, all 1 trains became local.

 In April 1988, the New York City Transit Authority (NYCTA) unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service began on August 21, 1989, skip-stop service was implemented during rush hours and middays.
 145th Street was the southernmost local stop that was served by the 9 during rush hours and middays and the 1 at other times.
 On September 4, 1994, midday skip-stop service was discontinued.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 Station layout

 This station was part of the original subway, and has two side platforms and three tracks, the center one being an unused express track.
-The platforms were originally 350 ft long, as at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
+The station is served by the 1 at all times and is between 157th Street to the north and 137th Street to the south.
+The platforms were originally 350 ft long, like at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
 The platform extensions are at the southern ends of the uptown platform and the northern end of the downtown platform, making them slightly offset.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.